gruntwork-io/gruntwork-installer/README.md

 Notice the `--version` parameter at the end where you specify which version of `gruntwork-install` to install.
 See the [releases](/releases) page for all available versions.

+For paranoid security folks, see [is it safe to pipe URLs into bash?](#is-it-safe-to-pipe-urls-into-bash) below.

 ## Using gruntwork-install

 #### Authentication